0xDBFB7/scientific_standards/README.md

 Any special weight which is put on scientific assertions in debate weighs equally on our responsibility for accuracy.
 A world where the scientific literature is not the place to find the best available [approximation of the truth](https://www.nist.gov/video/nist-colloquium-series-can-you-trust-fourth-paradigm-michael-lesk) is pretty dismal; extraordinary measures should be designed to ensure its validity without reducing productivity.

 Moreover, a repeated mistake is a lost opportunity to improve society.
-[Since](https://advances.sciencemag.org/content/7/21/eabd1705) "Existing evidence also shows that experts predict well which papers will be replicated", it seems studies are being conducted which, with better dissemination and understanding of existing best practices, might never been done at all; the experts and researchers are sometimes operating with different information.
+[Since](https://advances.sciencemag.org/content/7/21/eabd1705) "Existing evidence also shows that experts predict well which papers will be replicated", it seems studies are being conducted which, with better dissemination and understanding of existing best practices, might never been performed at all; it seems the experts and users are often operating with very different sets of information.

 We are told that we should follow the scientific consensus, but where is this consensus?
 It's nowhere you can read; it exists only in the minds of experts, and you hardly ever know which ones; it is scattered about a century of literature; a message in a bottle in the sea.
 Maybe this is just a necessary part of science, and no alternative is feasible, but I believe that there are some hints that, with changes in infrastructure, this may no longer be the case.

-We emphasize rigor, but as I hope the following case studies demonstrate, it is often hard to know what rigor *means*.
+We emphasize rigor, but as I hope the following cases demonstrate, it is often hard to know what rigor *means*.

 # The NASA Software Engineering Handbook

 When faced with a complex task involving both creativity and life-or-death reliability, what solutions have been found?

-One answer can be found in NASA 7150.2 Classifications A and B, a set of software engineering processes, checklists, and rulebooks.
-These processes ensure the correctness of the output no matter the quality of the input.
+One answer can be found in NASA 7150.2 Classes A and B, a set of software engineering processes, checklists, and rulebooks.
+These processes ensure the correctness of the output software no matter the quality of the input.

 This is how, in the ~420,000 [lines of code](https://www.nap.edu/read/5018/chapter/4) run for a Space Shuttle launch, the probability of software failure could be guaranteed to be below 1/600 to 1/4400, and how a better-than-even chance of landing [50,000 parts](https://spectrum.ieee.org/planetary-rovers-are-we-alone) on Mars can be attained despite the constant corrupting influence of radiation.
-These standards are the sum total of all the [failures of their predecessors](https://en.wikipedia.org/wiki/Therac-25); they are written in blood and distress; they are the IKEA instruction manuals for good software.
+These kinds of standards are the sum total of all the [failures of their predecessors](https://en.wikipedia.org/wiki/Therac-25); they are written in blood and distress; they are the IKEA instruction manuals for good software.

 It has been claimed<sup>[by who?]</sup> that, when properly followed, these processes can take input code from a monkey and produce safety-critical output code.
 While time-consuming to follow, well-structured standards might also have the potential to reduce cognitive load on the worker, so they can concentrate on their novel contribution ("The rules lessen the burden on the developer and tester to establish key properties", [Holzmann, Power of Ten](http://www.cs.otago.ac.nz/cosc345/resources/nasa-10-rules.pdf)).